jiangyangzhou/ssd.pytorch/README.md

 # SSD: Single Shot MultiBox Object Detector, in PyTorch
 A [PyTorch](http://pytorch.org/) implementation of [Single Shot MultiBox Detector](http://arxiv.org/abs/1512.02325) from the 2016 paper by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang, and Alexander C. Berg.
 The official and original Caffe code can be found [here](https://github.com/weiliu89/caffe/tree/ssd).
+It is modified based on ssd-pytorch version, Main difference is the box, I view the person body box and head box as a whole

 <img align="right" src= "https://github.com/amdegroot/ssd.pytorch/blob/master/doc/ssd.png" height = 400/>